edmondweb/Frameworks_Assignment/README.md

 This is a simple Streamlit app that allows users to explore the CORD-19 COVID-19 research dataset.
 The app provides interactive data visualizations, allowing users to filter and explore trends in COVID-19 research papers over time.

+**Note**: The dataset used in this app has been truncated to only **1,000 rows** due to the large size of the original file (approximately **1.5GB**).
+This was done to make the app more manageable while still providing valuable insights.

 ## Features

 * **Interactive Year Range Slider**: Allows users to select a year range to filter the dataset.